kazi123kazi/kazi123kazi/README.md

 - 🔭 I’m currently working on **Android Development**.
 - 🌱 I’m currently learning **Web Development**
-- 👯 I’m looking to collaborate on differnt projects of Web Development & Android Development.
+- 👯 I’m looking to collaborate on differnt projects.
 - 💬 Ask me about anything :)
 - 📫 How to reach me: **[Linkedin](www.linkedin.com/in/kazi-sahariar-rahi)**
 - ⚡ Fun fact: I likes to interact with new people